Guide to planning ForgeRock Access Management deployments. AM provides authentication, authorization, entitlement and federation software.

 amverifyarchive), or set up your scripted install and configuration of OpenAM.
 For information on installing OpenAM, see the Installation Guide.

 Configure High Availability.
 Configure the load balancers, site(s), and reverse proxies.
 Configure OpenAM for session high availability and server failover.
-For information about deploying OpenAM behind a load balancer and configuring sites, see Section 2.2, "Installing Multiple Servers" in the Installation Guide.
+For information about deploying OpenAM behind a load balancer and configuring sites, see "Installing Multiple Servers" in the Installation Guide.
 For an example of a reverse proxy with OpenAM, see Simple Apache Reverse Proxy for OpenAM with Certificate-Based Authentication.

 Prepare the Policy Agent Profiles.
 Prepare the policy agent profile, agent authenticator, policy agent configuration, bootstrap configuration for a Java EE or Web policy agent.
 For more information, see Creating Agent Profiles in the OpenAM Java EE Policy Agent Guide or Creating Agent Profiles in the OpenAM Web Policy Agent Guide.